AMReX-Astro/Emu/README.md

 parallelized with MPI + OpenMP for CPUs and MPI + CUDA for GPUs.

 # Getting Started From Scratch
+If you would like to run Emu on your own machine, there are some modules you will need to install depending on your operating system.

 * Linux or WSL
-If you would like to run Emu on your own machine, there are some modules you will need to install.
-The commands you need to write in the terminal are:
+If you are running Emu on Linux or a WSL, the commands you need to write in the terminal are:
-* macOS
-...

 ```
 sudo apt-get install g++ libopenmpi-dev python-3 gfortran gnuplot-x11
 pip install sympy h5py
 ```

+* macOS
+If you are running Emu on macOS...

 After installing those modules, clone Emu with the AMReX submodule: